nikhilba/Aerial-Imagery/README.md

  3. Classifying Images [In Progress] - Code/Aerial_Imagery_Deep_Learning.ipynb

 # Required Package
-So far, following packages have been used to run the code in this repo:
+Following packages have been used to run the code in this repo:
  - geopandas
  - shapely
  - fiona
  - matplotlib
  - seaborn
  - pandas
+ - numpy
+ - bcolz

 Deep Learning Packages:
  - Keras